danieliu/play-scraper/README.md

     'category': [{'category_id': 'COMMUNICATION', 'name': u'Communication', 'url': 'https://play.google.com/store/apps/category/COMMUNICATION'}], 'content_rating': u'Everyone',
     'current_version': u'Varies with device',
-    'description': 'Browse fast on your Android phone and tablet with the Google Chrome browser you love on desktop.
-Pick up where you left ...', 'description_html': 'Browse fast on your Android phone and tablet with the Google Chrome browser you love on desktop.
+    'description': u'Browse fast on your Android phone and tablet with the Google Chrome browser you love on desktop.
+Pick up where you left ...', 'description_html': u'Browse fast on your Android phone and tablet with the Google Chrome browser you love on desktop.
 Pick up where you left off on your other devices with tab sync, search by voice, and save up to 50% of data usage while browsing. <br/>', 'developer': u'Google Inc.',
     'developer_address': u'1600 Amphitheatre Parkway, Mountain View 94043',
     'developer_email': 'apps-help@google.com',